Aroma Profile: Floral, Earthy, Honey, Spicy

 Goldings is an excellent base for any beer, giving a very traditional British taste that everyone will recognise.
 Combine Goldings with Fuggles and you are onto a winner: these two hops have been forming an excellent partnership for many years, creating some of the most excellent English ales, bitters and pale ales for many years separately and together.

 Whether you decide to use Goldings as your bittering hops or use it later on in the brewing, its flavour isn’t too overpowering and you will still end up with some sweet, honey aromas and flavours shining through no matter when its added into the kettle!

-That's one of the reasons that Goldings is so loved, it is a safe hop for brewing.
-As it doesn’t have an overpowering taste, other hops can also shine through in the finished product, but you’ll get all the delicate flavours of honey and some slightly spicy notes.
-It is a beautiful hop to use for a very three-dimensional craft brew.
+One of the reasons that Goldings is so loved, is that it doesn’t have an overpowering taste.
+Other hops can also shine through in the finished product, but you’ll get all the delicate flavours of honey and some slightly spicy notes - making it a beautiful hop to use for a very three-dimensional craft brew.